 Yes, berbere is typically considered to be spicy.
 It’s typically a medium heat level, but it can vary significantly, depending on the specific blend and the amount used.
 Generally, it is recommended to start with a small amount and adjust to taste, especially if you are not used to spicy foods or it’s the first time you’ve used a specific version of the spice blend.

 –> Want to try your hand at a homemade berbere?
 Give our recipe a try.

 Berbere spice may appear to be an exotic, niche ingredient to some cooks.
 Its applications may seem limited to foods from Ethiopia; however, you will notice that most of its individual components are versatile spices that are popular all over the world.
 In other words, this seasoning is more of a general purpose blend than you might think at first glance.

-The best-known Ethiopian applications for berbere spice include doro wot and awaze.
-Doro wot is Ethiopia’s national dish.
+The best-known Ethiopian applications for berbere spice include doro wat and awaze.
+Doro wat is Ethiopia’s national dish.
 It’s a chicken stew with a red color that comes from berbere spice.
 It is the main ingredient in the popular Ethiopian condiment awaze, which consists of berbere spice mixed with wine and garlic.
 Ethiopians use awaze as a kind of dip.

 You don’t have to be cooking Ethiopian food to enjoy what berbere spice brings to a dish.
 It works in American-style dry rubs, where you can simply add salt to it or add it to the other spices in a standard rub recipe.
 Throw some into your meatloaf and hamburgers or sprinkle it over vegetables before you roast them.
 Spices like chili pepper, ginger and coriander are excellent seasonings for barbecue sauce and pulled pork.

-If you are making your own berbere spice, remember to toast the spices before grinding them to get the most out of the flavor.
+If you are making your own berbere seasoning from whole spices, remember to toast the spices before grinding them to get the most out of the flavor.